-- Recipients enjoy discretion with respect to whether and how to amend and supplement the investigative report as long as any such rules and practices apply equally to both parties, under the revised introductory sentences of § 106.45(b).
-Md. at 30310. - A recipient may require all parties to submit any evidence that they would like the investigator to consider prior to the finalization of the investigative report thereby allowing each party to respond to the evidence in the investigative report sent to the parties under § 106.45(b)(5)(vii).
-Id. at 30310-11.
+· A recipient may require all parties to submit any evidence that they would like the investigator to consider prior to the finalization of the investigative report thereby allowing each party to respond to the evidence in the investigative report sent to the parties under § 106.45(b)(5)(vii).

-©NASPA/Hierophant Enterprises, Inc, 2020.
+835 ©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.